-I had posted some images online of some prototypes that I had been working on, and Marcelo Souza commented about trying an OLED.
-I had thought about it before but the ones I had looked at (or even ordered to play around with) all were relatively expensive if I wanted to incorporate it – but the display I was using, an LCD, was taking up a lot of space, both in size and in number of ports – so I decided to have a look.
+I posted images online of prototypes I had been working on, and Marcelo Souza commented about trying an OLED.
+I had thought about it before but the ones I had looked at (or even ordered to play around with) all were relatively expensive.

-I also headed over to Adafruit who are genius at tutorials and explaining how to do things, and why do them, they have some great information about the wiring up and hook up depending on your board.
+I also headed over to Adafruit who are genius at tutorials and explaining how to do things, and why do them.
+Adafruit have some great information about the wiring up and hook up depending on your board.
 Wiring OLEDs.
-This was the important bit for me:
+This is the important bit:

-That details where to put those two connections, so for the Uno that I used to test it, meant that it was A4 & A5 that would need connecting.
+That details where to put the connections.
+For the Uno that I used to test it, the OLED is connected to A4 & A5.